Ludophilia/Ft_printf/all_testcases.md

 	* Dynamics with '0' and '-':
 		* '.' override '0' if used with a numeric conversion (d, i, u, x, and X)
 		* (Interactions with '-' ?)

-#### Field width

-* \* (star sign):
-	* The min field width is an optional non zero digit string specifying a minimum field width. (e.g : %10d) If the converted value has fewer characters than the field width, it will be padded with **spaces** on the left.
-Instead of a decimal digit string one may write "*" or "*m$" (e.g.:
-	%*d or %*2$d) to specify that the field width is given in the next argument, or in the m-th argument, respectively, which must be of type int.
-	In no case does a nonexistent or small field width cause truncation of a field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.
-	* For d, i, u, x, and X conversions.
-And c, s, p too?
-	* Dynamics with '-':
-		* If the converted value has fewer characters than the field width, it will be padded with **spaces** on the right.
-A negative field width is taken as a '-' flag followed by a positive field width.

 #### Synthesis